-5. Configure ISIS on the routers within each AS.
+6. Configure ISIS on the routers within each AS.
 In each AS configure ISIS routing.
 This means that each router team should configure router ISIS with ISIS ID asY on the router, where Y is the AS number.
-And the links to each member of the AS must be configured with ip router ISIS asY.
-The NET should be 49.0001.x.x.x.00, where x.x.x is built from the loopback IP address (refer to Lab 5 for details).
+And the internal links to each member of the AS must be configured with ip router ISIS asY.
+The NET should be 49.0001.x.x.x.00, where x.x.x is built from the loopback IP address (refer to Module 1 for details).

 ISIS should be configured on internal interfaces only.
 You do not want to set up adjacencies with devices outside your AS.
 Make sure that there are no ip router isis commands on external interfaces.
+A side effect of this is that external link addresses will not appear in the IGP (see the next section discussion iBGP deployment).